The Meaning of Desu in Japanese, Its Usage and Audio Examples

 It was cold yesterday.

 Remember, because Japanese adjectives can be conjugated, です doesn’t function like the “to be” verb in English.
-So でした sounds unnatural in the example above.
+So でした (the past tense of です) would sound unnatural if used as follows:

 To soften strong expressions